Quantifying the Generalization Gap in Seizure Detection: A Large-Scale Empirical Benchmark via the SzCORE Challenge: Conclusion

 \section{Conclusion}

-The 2025 Seizure Detection Challenge provided a rigorous and standardized assessment of contemporary machine learning algorithms for seizure detection in long-term EMU scalp EEG, utilizing the SzCORE framework for transparent and comparable evaluation.
-While results demonstrated notable advancements and the competitiveness of leading algorithms against even commercial software, they also highlighted the persistent difficulties in achieving high sensitivity and precision simultaneously, and starkly revealed the generalization gap between self-reported efficacy and performance on unseen, diverse clinical data.
+This study provides a rigorous and standardized assessment of contemporary machine learning algorithms for seizure detection in long-term EMU scalp EEG, utilizing the SzCORE framework for transparent and comparable evaluation.
+While results demonstrated notable advancements and the competitiveness of leading algorithms against commercial software, they also highlighted the persistent difficulties in achieving high sensitivity and precision simultaneously, and starkly revealed the generalization gap between self-reported efficacy and performance on unseen, diverse clinical data.

 More significantly than the snapshot of current performance, this challenge transitions into a continuously open benchmarking platform.
 This initiative, a core outcome of our work, establishes a lasting resource for the machine learning and epilepsy research communities.
 By providing ongoing access to a standardized evaluation pipeline on a private, expertly annotated dataset, the platform directly addresses the critical need for reproducible research, independent validation, and continuous tracking of progress in the field.
 It offers a means to objectively compare novel approaches, iterate on existing models, and reduce the discrepancy often observed in self-reported results.